jonathan-r-jones/Composable-Batch-Files/README.md

 well structured.
 I know this partly because I've written hundreds like them.
 I wrote batch files for years that were a mess.
 I like to think I'm a little better now.

-qq-1
 For Example, I googled "typical batch file" and this was the first hit:

 https://www.instructables.com/id/5-Cool-Batch-Files/

 I don't know about you, but trying to figure out gives me a small headache.
+This small file has 19 goto statements!
 And it's not even that bad compared many I've seen.

 ![](19_gotos.PNG)

+qq-1

 To see list of the commonly used composed batch files type: